Please Note: The Tuesday/Thursday procedures differ from the Wednesday procedures. Please read carefully below.

 On-line scheduling for the Wednesday appointments is available on Tuesdays from 8:30 a.m. to noon, one week before the review.
 For example, scheduling for Wednesday, August 10th, occurs on Tuesday, August 2nd, eight days in advance of the review.

-For Case Manager Review in Section 01, Judge Jerald Bagley’s Section, the proposed order(s) and petition(s) that are the scheduled for review must be submitted to eCourtesy through the eCourtesy Type called Ex Parte No Hearing.
+Prior to the Case Manager Review appointment, For Case Manager Review in Section 01, Judge Jerald Bagley’s Section, the proposed order(s) and petition(s) that are the scheduled for review must be submitted to eCourtesy, selecting the through the eCourtesy Type called Ex Parte No Hearing Folder.

 Schedule an Appointment

 Petitions in Which No Case Manager Review Is Required

 For these matters, attorneys may proceed directly to the judge’s chambers to sign-in on a “walk in” basis for an Ex Parte Hearing without electronically requesting a hearing appointment.

 - Petition to waive restricted depository requirement because the Ward’s only asset is Social Security income

 - Petition to pay real estate taxes or income taxes

 - Petition to pay accountant fees under $3,500.00